-Rachel S. Moore is president and CEO of The Music Center, Los Angeles’ premier performing arts center.
+Rachel S. Moore is president and CEO of The Music Center, Los Angeles’ premier performing arts center and the third largest performing arts center in North America.
 In that capacity, she leads the $70 million company that manages The Music Center campus and operates and programs Grand Park on behalf of the County of Los Angeles.
 In total, Moore manages and operates more than $2 billion in county assets.

 Moore also oversees The Music Center’s programming work created by its programming engine, TMC Arts.
 She serves as presenter and curator of an internationally acclaimed dance series, Glorya Kaufman Presents Dance at The Music Center, as well as several innovative programs, events and activities that are introducing new audiences to the performing arts.
-Additionally, she guides The Music Center’s multi-faceted K-12 arts education initiatives, which reach more than 600,000 children and youth all over Southern California.
+Additionally, she guides The Music Center’s multi-faceted K-12 arts education initiatives, which reach more than 150,000 students each year all over Southern California, making The Music Center one of the largest arts education providers in the United States.

 Moore was named CEO of the Year by the Los Angeles Business Journal’s 2019 Women’s Council & Awards.
 She currently serves on the board of the Los Angeles Tourism and Convention Board, the board of the Central City Association of Los Angeles, the board of the US Presidential Scholar Foundation, as chair of the Performing Arts Center Consortium, as an officer and trustee of the Economic Club of New York, as a member of the Advisory Council for Ovation Television, as a member of the Los Angeles Coalition for Jobs & Economy, on the Board of Advisors of Project STEP, and on the Brown University Arts Advisory Council.
-Moore was elected as a member into the American Academy of Arts & Sciences.
+Moore is a member of the Young President’s Organization (YPO) and was inducted into the American Academy of Arts and Sciences in 2020.

 Moore served on the advisory committee for the Los Angeles County Equity and Inclusion Initiative, which developed recommendations to enhance the participation and leadership of individuals from underrepresented communities in the arts.
 She also served on the board of the LA 2028 Olympic Games Bid Committee.
 She served as a member of the Child Performer Advisory Board for the New York State Department of Labor, on the Board of Trustees for Dance/USA from 2007-2012 and the National Dance Foundation of Bermuda from 2007-2012, and as a member of the United States National Commission for UNESCO from 2005-2009.
 She has also served on numerous panels for the National Endowment for the Arts.
-She is the author of a book, The Artist’s Compass: The Complete Guide to Building a Life and a Living in the Performing Arts (May 2016).
+She is the author of a book, The Artist’s Compass: The Complete Guide to Building a Life and a Living in the Performing Arts, published by Simon & Schuster in May 2016.

 Moore served as adjunct faculty in Columbia University’s Arts Administration program, specializing in non-profit finance, from 2006-2010; in the dance department of Emerson College from 1998-2000; and as an instructor of non-profit finance in Boston University’s Graduate Program in the Arts in 2000.
 She was a US Presidential Scholar in the Arts (1982).